 Chamomile Tea is famous for its calming effects, and many people swear by it as a sleeping aid.
 It has been used in traditional medicine for thousands of years to help ease stomach discomfort and anxiety.
 This is because chamomile contains an antioxidant called apigenin, which binds to receptors in the brain.
 This helps to decrease anxiety, slow the breath, and ultimately helps the body to fall asleep.

 Lemon Ginger Tea is widely regarded as an excellent tea for easing the symptoms of the common cold.
 Ginger is an excellent anti-inflammatory ingredient that helps to relieve a sore throat and reduce nasal congestion.
 Lemon contains Vitamin C, which can help to protect the immune system.
 The steam from the tea will also help get rid of mucus buildup in the nose and throat.
 Try adding honey to your brew for its soothing properties.

 When You Have Just Finished A Workout

-Rooibos Tea is caffeine-free and flavourful.
+Rooibos Tea is caffeine-free and flavorful.
 It’s full of beneficial minerals such as calcium, magnesium, and potassium.
 Calcium will help to strengthen your joints and bones and will help with post-workout muscle recovery.
 Potassium is a crucial electrolyte that we lose through sweat while we exercise.

 Oolong Tea is another wonderful option.
-Oolong tea contains EGCG phytonutrient, which can help your body to convert fat into energy.
+Oolong tea contains EGCG phytonutrients, which can help your body to convert fat into energy.
 If you’re trying to lose weight, add this tea into your workout routine.
 It also contains catechins which have been shown to help increase the body’s metabolic rate.